Updates on the effect of COVID-19 / Coronavirus on Readipop programmes, Links and Resources.

 Please use the drop-down menus for more information regarding the status of our programmes:

-Readipop has adopted a ‘social distancing’ policy, and we have taken the tough decision to cancel all community bands until future notice.
+Readipop has adopted a ‘social distancing’ policy, and we have taken the tough decision to cancel all in person community band sessions until future notice.

-Our music leaders will be creating online resources during this period, which we will forward to schools and partners for students.
+Our music leaders have been creating online resources during this period, which we will forward to schools and partners for students.

 Latest statement on Readipop Festival - RESCHEDULED FOR 2021